 Netflix finally cracked the code on how long a show needs to be to make it optimal binge-watching without encroaching on your habits, such as going to the bathroom.
 OK, more a need than a habit, but you get the idea.
 It also helps that this satire's pace matches.
 And so do the zingers from which no one demographic group is immune.
 Dear White People, almost too broad as a film, is reborn as an extremely watchable television show about the lives, such as they are, of black students on an Ivy League campus that purports to be inclusive.

 These vampires are particularly virulent, in every way.
 They've chosen current-day New York City to infect the world with their age-old "disease."
 Our heroes lead a pocket of resistance, which may actually be too strong a word for this rag-tag group ostensibly led by a former Centers for Disease Control and Prevention doctor, his son in tow; an older gentleman who owns a pawnshop and a trusty cane; and a hacker.
-At turns intriguing, intense and disgusting, one episode leads into the next until you finally get to this, its final season that started on FX on July 16.
+At turns intriguing, intense and disgusting, one episode leads into the next until you finally get to the end.
 Stream it on Hulu.

 Marvel's 'Luke Cage,' 'Jessica Jones' and 'Daredevil'